awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_finding-types-iam.md

 The following findings are specific to IAM entities and access keys and always have a **Resource Type** of `AccessKey`\.
 The severity and details of the findings differ based on the finding type\.

+The findings listed here include the data sources and models used to generate that finding type\.
+For more information data sources and models see [How Amazon GuardDuty uses its data sources](guardduty_data-sources.md)\.

 For all IAM related findings, it is recommended that you examine the permissions on the entity in question and ensure that this entity follows the best practice of least privilege\.
 If the activity is unexpected, the credentials may be compromised\.
 See actions detailed in [Remediating compromised AWS credentials](guardduty_remediate.md#compromised-creds)\.

 **Topics**